BURNING HAND RECORD #273827

 Among the Coterie’s members were those men and women responsible for the individual acts that made up The Co-incidents of 1908.
 Two years after these events, Bowyer was made aware of the theory of The Co-incidents after a visit from the Reverend Graeme Dawlish of Boston, USA.
 Listening to his collections of stories from around the world terrified her.
 She wrote:

-To hear this tales of horror and woe is impossibly hard.
+To hear these tales of horror and woe is impossibly hard.
 To think that they are the outcome of my little book is too much to bear.
 Damned to those who set these things in motion.
 And I include myself in that curse, for without me those others would never have succumbed to their blind curiosity!

 She never met with the members of her coterie again, although it continued to exist in other forms after she disassociated with it.